mostafa-abokhadra/ALX-foundations/5-week5.md

 For example, the length of a sprint can vary, in fact, some organizations call them cycles instead of sprints!
 Some organizations include design as part of the sprints, while others make them part of backlog definition.

-n other words, organizations often choose the framework that best suits their needs.
+in other words, organizations often choose the framework that best suits their needs.
 It is common for a technology team to use multiple approaches for different scenarios.
 This means that different teams can use different approaches to the Agile Framework.
 Some of the most common Agile Frameworks are:

 - **SCRUM (most common)**
 - **Kanban**